-Senior Patrol Leader Training will take place each day after lunch at the Camp Office.
+Senior Patrol Leader Training will take place each day after lunch in the center room of Rohrbacher's.
 If the SPL cannot make it, another member of the Troop Leadership Corp must attend.
 It does not need to be the same Scout each day.
-Sunday's SPL meeting will take place immediately following Opening Campfire at the OA Pavilion.
+Sunday's SPL meeting will take place immediately following Camp Wide Colors in the center room of Rohrbacher's alongside the Leader's Meeting.